 - California Department of Industrial Relations: Division of Workers Compensation Fact Sheet C

 - U.S. Social Security Administration Office of Policy: Compensating Workers for Partial Permanent Disabilities

-- IRS: Publication 525 -- Court Awards and Damages
+- IRS: Publication 525 (2018), Taxable and Nontaxable Income

 - George Doyle/Stockbyte/Getty Images